Soccer is the most popular sport in the world and football is the most popular in the USA – This is the reason for the great debate.

-- It found that a staggering 99% of NFL players, 91% of college football players, and 21% of high school football players have chronic traumatic encephalopathy (CTE).
+- It found that 99% of NFL players, 91% of college football players, and 21% of high school football players have chronic traumatic encephalopathy (CTE).

 CTE is caused in part by repeated blows to the head.
-Something that is extremely common on every play in a football game.
+Something extremely common on every play in a football game.

 Because of this, parents have been reluctant to have their youth athletes play football.
-Instead, they are opting for sports with less head-to-head contact – like soccer.
+Instead, they opt for sports with less head-to-head contact – like soccer.

-Both games are headed by coaches and their assistants.
-They have a team that each specializes in areas of the field, positions and tactics.
+Coaches and their assistants head both games.
+They have a team that each specializes in areas of the field, positions, and tactics.

 Football teams tend to have more coaches.
-Under the head coach, there are offensive, defensive, and special teams coordinators who oversee each side of the ball.
+Under the head coach, offensive, defensive, and special teams coordinators oversee each side of the ball.

 Depending on the team, the coordinators may make the play calls using a predetermined game plan.
 Each position will then have a position coach under them.